Move to CaymanFree Relocation Checklist

 Cayman vs Toronto: Tax, Cost, Schools & Lifestyle Comparison

-For Canadians, Cayman can offer major tax and lifestyle appeal, but the move only works if departure tax, healthcare, school costs, housing, and daily island costs are planned properly.
-Toronto offers scale and public systems; Cayman offers safety, weather, and a tax-neutral local base.
+For Canadians, Cayman can offer lifestyle and tax-planning appeal, but the move only works if Canadian departure tax, healthcare, schools, housing, property, and daily island costs are planned properly.
+Toronto offers scale and public systems.
+Cayman offers a smaller, warmer, more contained island base — with private-system planning and import-driven costs.

 Updated May 2026·9 min read·By Move to Cayman editors